 When it comes to the best horse brushes, the Wahl Professional Horse Brush is your best bet.
 There are a large variety of different brushes to pick from for different parts of the horse.
 Also, the quality is pretty amazing and the bristles can be scrubbed hard without worrying about them falling out.
-And overall, these brushes are easy to grip and you can get plenty of leverage using it without worrying about breakign the brush or the bristles.
+And overall, these brushes are easy to grip and you can get plenty of leverage using them without worrying about breaking the brush or the bristles.

 Best Horse Brushes

 - #1.Wahl Professional Horse Brush

 - #2.Decker 35 Synthetic Grooming Brush for Horses